mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/app1/index.md

 ---
 layout: layout.pug
-navigationTitle:  Deploying First Application
-excerpt: Part 3 of the DC/OS 101 Tutorial
-title: Tutorial - Deploying First Application
+navigationTitle:  Deploy the first application
+title: Deploy the first application
+excerpt: Describes how to define and deploy a sample service instance on the cluster (part 3)
 menuWeight: 3
 ---

-#include /include/tutorial-disclaimer.tmpl

 Welcome to part 3 of the DC/OS 101 Tutorial

-# Prerequisites
+# Before you begin
 * A [running DC/OS cluster](/1.13/tutorials/dcos-101/cli/) with [the DC/OS CLI installed](/1.13/tutorials/dcos-101/cli/).
 * [Redis](/1.13/tutorials/dcos-101/redis-package/) deployed and running in your cluster.